Needham Reaffirms Their Buy Rating on EverQuote (EVER)

 According to TipRanks.com, Tandon is a top 100 analyst with an average return of 26.1% and a 71.2% success rate.
 Tandon covers the Technology sector, focusing on stocks such as SS&C Technologies Holdings, Duck Creek Technologies, and Bottomline Technologies.

-EverQuote has an analyst consensus of Strong Buy, with a price target consensus of $62.00, which is a 29.1% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for EverQuote with a $62.00 average price target, a 29.1% upside from current levels.
 In a report released today, Oppenheimer also assigned a Buy rating to the stock with a $70.00 price target.

 See today’s analyst top recommended stocks >>